LegitimatelyRyan/LegitimatelyRyan/README.md

 I am an 18 year old with a drive to create new and interesting things, from the development of back-end systems to empowering robots!

-🔭 I’m currently working at a @FirstRobotics affiliate team, helping to empower and create awesome autonomous vehicles!
+🔭 I’m currently working at a @FIRSTRobotics affiliate team, helping to empower and create awesome autonomous vehicles!

 Hope to see ya around!